1062 State Route 38

 Find a COVID-19 Vaccination Site near you at: https://www.vaccines.gov/

 Looking for more information on the COVID-19 Vaccine?
-Visit CDC Key Things to Know About COVID-19 Vaccines
+Visit Vaccines for COVID-19 | CDC

 The Environmental Health Division is responsible for rabies control in Tioga County.
 They investigate exposures and offer preventative vaccinations to pets through rabies vaccination clinics scheduled throughout the year.